frankctan/TakeThreePreview/readme.md

 - OpenCV performs all calculations on the device CPU
 - OpenCV's iOS wrapper is error-prone and poorly documented

 As I hovered around the finish line of TakeThree v1, I was regularly exceeding 90% of CPU usage on my iPhone 7 according to xcode's debugging tools.
-Further, I found myself re-writing large portions of the iOS wrapper because of buggy or unsupported functionality.
-This was unacceptable.
+Further, I found myself re-writing large portions of the iOS wrapper to compensate for buggy or unsupported functionality.
+This was unacceptable to me.

 The final version of TakeThree is written using Apple's CoreImage framework.
 So many good things to say.
 Here are a few:
 - CPU usage rarely exceeded 40%